-The curriculum includes five required core courses (Seminar in Public Administration, Seminar in Public Policy, Research Design, Quantitative Methods, and Qualitative Methods).
-Students also take eight electives to develop a concentration or area of specialization.
+The curriculum includes six required core courses, plus seven electives.
+The required courses include Seminar in Public Administration, Seminar in PublicPolicy, Research Design, Quantitative Methods, Qualitative Methods, and Professional Development Seminar Part I and II.
+Students take elective coursework in two field areas of their choice.
 Upon completion of all course work students are eligible to take the comprehensive exam.
 An oral defense of a dissertation prospectus follows the comprehensive exam.
 Successful completion of those steps enables the student to be admitted to doctoral candidacy and thus begin work on the dissertation.
-A student's dissertation committee must comprise no less than four members including at least one faculty member from the AUM Political Science and Public Administration Department and one from the Auburn Political Science Department.
-In addition, per Auburn University's Graduate School rules, there will be one outside reader representing the Graduate School.
+A student's dissertation committee must comprise no less than four members including at least one faculty member from the Auburn University at Montgomery Department of Political Science and PublicAdministration and at least one from the Auburn University Department of Political Science.
+In addition, per AuburnUniversity's Graduate School rules, there will be one outside reader representing the Graduate School.